wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 Each shard is a primary/replica cache pair managed by Azure, and the total size of the cache is calculated by multiplying the number of shards by the cache size selected in the pricing tier.

 Once the cache is created you connect to it and use it just like a non-clustered cache, and Redis will distribute the data throughout the Cache shards.
-If diagnostics is [enabled](/documentation/articles/cache-how-to-monitor#enable-cache-diagnostics), metrics are captured separately for each shard and can be [viewed](/documentation/articles/cache-how-to-monitor) in the Redis Cache blade.

 For sample code on working with clustering with the StackExchange.Redis client, see the [clustering.cs](https://github.com/rustd/RedisSamples/blob/master/HelloWorld/Clustering.cs) portion of the [Hello World](https://github.com/rustd/RedisSamples/tree/master/HelloWorld) sample.